To contain coronavirus, Australia PM urges against big gatherings

 Morrison has spent much of the past week urging locals to remain calm while trying to reassure nervous financial markets.
 On Thursday he said his government would inject A$17.6 billion ($11.1 billion) to spur an economy hammered by the coronavirus outbreak.

 But Morrison's urging for calm has largely fallen on deaf ears.
-Hundreds of Australians have begun stockpiling goods, from staples to sanitizers, while the country's share market has been battered in the past week.
+Hundreds of Australians have began stockpiling goods, from staples to sanitisers, while the country's share market has been battered in the past week.
+SPORTING UPHEAVAL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)